Technical FAQs

 Who runs these clusters?

-Currently, in the first stage, the StackOS team runs and manages the three public clusters.
+Currently, in the first stage, the StackAI team runs and manages the three public clusters.

 We are currently working on tools that will make it easy for others to operate clusters as well.